aalekseenkov/cheatsheets/git.md

 ```

 ## Notes
-Based on the cheat sheet from [Tower.app](http://www.git-tower.com/blog/git-cheat-sheet/)
+- Based on the cheat sheet from [Tower.app](http://www.git-tower.com/blog/git-cheat-sheet/)
+- Some commands from the books "Code That Fits in Your Head"
+- Some commands from the books "Head First.
+Git"